 The authors based their results entirely on people who had been murdered in their homes, a group wildly unrepresentative of gun owners in general.
 The authors themselves admit that half of the homicides occurred in connection with a “quarrel or romantic triangle” and 30 % occurred during the commission of drug dealing or another felony such as robbery, rape, or burglary.
 They made no attempt to consider the hundreds of thousands of responsible gun owners in the same geographical study areas who, like most gun owners, were not the type of people who commit violent felonies or become homicide victims.

 Yet another flaw in this CDC-supported article was the authors’ failure to factor in the uses of guns in scaring off criminals.
 Fewer than 1% of all protective uses of firearms result in the death of the attacker.
+While there are now are security systems that have gun detection implemented in to them to help homeowners protect their homes.
 The article therefore underestimates the life-saving and injury-preventing utility of firearms kept at home.

 Further weakening the article’s conclusions was the authors’ failure to show in even one case that the gun kept in the homicide victim’s home was the murder weapon.
 Establishing the use of that gun would be crucial to concluding that it was a hazard to the occupants, but whether by accidental omission or deliberate exclusion, the authors failed to show it.